tangrams/heightmapper/exporting_to_blender.md

  - edit scale
  - set scale to be x-scale * "z:x scale factor"

+### Tops

 When preparing a model for 3D printing I like to fade the edges out, to ensure that the edges will be the lowest part of the model.
 You can do this with the square gradient tool in Photoshop.

+The first time you try this, it's convenient to make your heightmap 1000 pixels wide, which makes the math easier: then your mesh x-scale is just 1, and your displacement scale is the "z:x scale factor" value copied from the Heightmapper.